Sea kayaking in Prince William Sound, Alaska

-When I was renting boats I used Prince William Sound Kayak Center in Whittier.
+When I was renting boats I used Sound Paddler in Whittier(formerly Prince William Sound Kayak Center and the same friendly owners).
 They rent boats and much of the gear you'll want.
 Call them at (877) 472-2452 or check them out at:

 Another company in Whittier is Alaska Sea Kayakers I have never rented from them but they have been renting kayaks for a number of years.
 Call them at (877) 472-2534 or go to:

 Lazy Otter in Whittier also rents kayaks.
 I've never rented from them but I have used their reliable water taxi.
 Call them at (907) 472-6887) or go to:

 I've talked with the folks at Anadyr Adventures ((907) 835-2814 or (800) 865-2925) in Valdez who rent boats and gear.
 They were friendly and helpful in answering questions about paddling in their neck of the Sound.
 They are at:

 Another company in Valdez is Pangaea Adventures ((800) 660-9637.
 They rent boats and gear but I've never had the chance to use them.

 In Whittier, I've used Epic Charters ((888) 742-3742 or (907) 242-4339 ).
 They are reliable and have boats designed to haul kayaks.
 I've also used Lazy Otter ((907) 472-6887) who also has boats designed to haul kayaks.
 Aquetec ((907) 253-8776 is a charter that I've never had a chance to use.
 Lazy Otter has a taxi sharing program where you can share a taxi with another group going to the same place and both groups receive a reduced rate.
 Contact the charters at: